SPANX appoints Cricket Whitton as CEO and names veteran brand transformation leader Jeanne Jackson as executive chairman - ExBulletin

 About SPANX, LLC

-Founded by Sara Blakely in 2000, SPANX, LLC is a dynamic women's brand that revolutionized an industry and changed the way women around the world dress.
+Founded by Sarah Blakeley in 2000, SPANX, LLC is a dynamic women's brand that revolutionized an industry and changed the way women around the world dress.
 SPANX is now a powerful lifestyle brand, offering both innerwear and flattering outerwear solutions, continually identifying and solving problems from a women's point of view.
 With smarter, more comfortable must-haves including activewear, apparel, denim, shapewear, swimwear, intimates, leggings, hosiery and more, SPANX elevates women through products and empowers them to look their best and feel good.
-Further information is available at .
+Further information is available at www.spanx.com.
 Follow SPANX on Facebook, Twitter and Instagram @Spanx.

 SOURCE SPANX